SIGN UP FOR Clean Slate UPDATES

 We expanded access to more second chances in 2021 with the passage of two Clean Slate bills.
 SB 111 will automate the mandatory expungement process starting in 2024, in order to make record clearance more accessible for people seeking a second chance.
 SB 112 expanded the list of cases that are eligible for mandatory expungement.

-Last year, we added to our list of wins with the passage of HB 244 (fines & fees reform) and HB 447.
-When Delawareans face court-ordered fines and fees, many are unable to pay the amount they’ve been assigned.
+Last year, we added to our list of wins with the passage of HB 244 (fines & fees reform) When Delawareans face court-ordered fines and fees, many are unable to pay the amount they’ve been assigned.
 This can begin a “debt spiral,” leading from fines and fees to incarceration to more court-ordered debts.
 HB 244 elimated a number of fines and fees, and prohibits the Division of Motor Vehicles from suspending driver’s licenses as a penalty for nonpayment of a fine, fee, costs, assessment, or restitution.

+During the 2022 legislative session, the Delaware General Assembly passed HB 447.
 House Bill 447 requires that cases or charges that are more than 7 years old be treated as "resolved in favor of" a child or adult if there is no disposition available for the case and no outstanding warrants.
 This clarification will:

 - Prevent errors in record-keeping in the criminal justice system from stopping an otherwise qualified petitioner from obtaining an expungement that may otherwise be available;